STYLE

 the “Golden Heart City,” set between the mighty Alaska Range to the south and the winding Chena River at its center.

-Depending on your trip, we’ll kick things off either in a spacious shared Airbnb or at a local hotel — in both cases, your first night’s lodging is included in the trip cost.
+Depending on your trip, we’ll kick things off either in a spacious shared Airbnb or at a local hotel — in both cases, your first night’s lodging is included.
 We’ll gather at 4:30 pm to get to know each other, talk through the adventure ahead, share our goals for the trip, and go over gear.

 DAY 2